PrismLauncher/prismlauncher.org/src/wiki/development/build-instructions.md

    - Target: `All targets`
    - Choose the newly added configuration as default

-Now you should be able to build and test PolyMC with the `Build` and `Run` buttons.
+Now you should be able to build and test PrismLauncher with the `Build` and `Run` buttons.